 Sonya Harris is also the author of realistic fiction books Guilty Pleasures, a Phenomenal & Outstanding African American Fiction award winner.
 And, My Body Is Calling, recognized with the African-American Expo Achievement Award in 2016, for “…helping to enrich our community both culturally and creatively.”

-Sonya writes to inspire awareness one book at a time.
+Sonya writes to raise self-awareness and health-awareness one book at a time.
 Her vision of inspiring empowerment fuels her passion for writing and serving others through literature.
 She hopes the messages of self-awareness, self-love, self-care, and self-preservation will influence healthy life choices for readers.

 Sonya attended Boston Public Schools (K-12).
-She graduated with honors and earned a Bachelor of Science in Business Administration, a Masters in Education and Transformation, and a Certificate in Domestic Violence training.
+She graduated with honors and earned a Bachelor of Science in Business Administration from Emmanuel College, a Masters in Education and Transformation from UMASS Boston, and a Certificate in Domestic Violence training.

 When Sonya is not writing, she enjoys reading, crafting, gardening, traveling, solitude, and spending quality time with her daughter.
-She also volunteers for Black Girls Code and Salvation Army.
+She also volunteers for Black Girls Code and Salvation Army whenever she can answer a call for duty.

 In front of every inspired girl is an empowered woman moving forward boldly in her truth.